stacks-network/stacks-core/README.md

 [Blockstack Server](https://github.com/blockstack/blockstack-server).
 It talks to the Blockstack server and provides an interface for creating and managing names in decentralized namespaces and database tables on the blockchain.

+## Getting Help

+If you ever need help with these instructions or want to learn more, please join the [Blockstack Slack](https://blockstack.slack.com) and drop us a line on the \#cli channel.

 ## Installation

 Installing the command line interface and client library: